Clarifai/clarifai-python/clarifai_utils/data_upload/README.md

 * Image classification
 * Object detection
 * Text classification
+* Image segmentation

-The `datasets.py` script holds methods to preprocess input data and generate input protos that are then sent as request objects in `upload.py` to the Clarifai api to upload into a particular dataset.
+The `datasets.py` script holds methods to preprocess input data and generate input protos that are then sent as request objects in `upload.py` to the Clarifai api to upload into a particular Clarifai dataset.

 ## Usage